Customizing environment definitions

 As Admin or Editor of a project, you can change the name, the description, and the hardware configuration of an environment definition that you created.
 You cannot change the language of an existing environment definition.

-If you created default environment definitions, you can add your own custom libraries or add additional packages, which were not included in the standard collection of pre-installed libaries and packages.
-You can change the software customization that you made, or delete it completely.
+If certain libraries are not included in the standard collection of pre-installed libaries and packages, you can customize the software configuration and add your own custom libraries or additional packages.
+You can change the software customization that you made at any time, or remove it completely.

-- On the Environments page of your project, in the Active environment runtimes section, check that no runtime is active for the environment definition you want to change.
+- In the Active environment runtimes section, check that no runtime is active for the environment definition you want to change.

-- In the Environment definitions section, click the environment definition you want to update.
+- In the Environment definitions section, click the environment definition you want to customize.

-For default environment definitions, you can create a customization and enter the packages you want to add to the standard libraries that are pre-installed for each environment.
+Add your changes.
+For a default environment definition, you can create a customization and enter the packages you want to add to the standard preinstalled.
 You can also upgrade or downgrade packages that are part of the standard software configuration.
-The libraries that are added to an environment definition through the customization aren’t persisted; however, they are pre-installed each time the environment runtime is started.
+The libraries that are added to an environment definition through the customization aren’t persisted; however, they are preinstalled each time the environment runtime is started.

 # Please add conda channels here channels: - defaults # Please add conda packages here dependencies: - spacy=2.0.9 # Please add pip packages here # To add pip packages, please comment out the next line - pip: - scikit-image==0.13.1